Agent-Hellboy/gunicorn-prometheus-exporter/docs/index.md

 - Automated CI/CD with GitHub Actions
 - Complete monitoring stack included

-> *Production recommendation*: Use Redis-backed storage (`REDIS_ENABLED=true`) for all multi-worker or multi-pod deployments.
-The provided Docker Compose and Kubernetes manifests enable Redis by default.
+> *Production requirement*: Redis-backed storage (`REDIS_ENABLED=true` and `PROMETHEUS_MULTIPROC_DIR=""`) is **required** for all containerized deployments.
+The provided Docker Compose and Kubernetes manifests use Redis-only mode by default.
+Multiprocess files are incompatible with containerized environments.

 See [Docker README](../docker/README.md) and [Kubernetes Guide](../k8s/README.md) for deployment details.